open-mpi/hwloc/tests/embedded/config/README.txt

-This file exists solely so that the config/ directory exists in hg and git checkouts.
+This file exists solely so that the config/ directory exists in git checkouts.